ppeerttu/CBApp/README.md

 ### Participants -elements render sometimes poorly in chatroom

 This bug is currently at work, but seems to take root deeper than I originally thought.
 There is something I'm missing understanding either in basic JavaScript array behaviour or in AngularJS and probably $scope -variables.

+### No events or notifications

+If someone comments your post, you do not get any notification at this point.
+Some improvement might be coming up.